History of NISOD

 NISOD’s annual international conference remained the flagship of its professional development activities.
 The month of May became synonymous with traveling to Austin for four days of conference activities—a fitting end to another successful academic year.
 In time, corporate and other partners began participating in the conference by identifying pressing issues facing community colleges, designing unique strategies to address those issues, and disseminating their offerings to member colleges.
 The conference’s popular Mexican food buffet and dancing to live country western music became signature pieces, successfully encouraging faculty and administrators to leave their comfort zones and enjoy a night with colleagues and friends.

 NISOD further enhanced the conference with the NISOD Excellence Awards, an annual recognition of individuals nominated by their colleges for stellar performance.
-Each award recipient received a teaching medallion to proudly wear during the conference and to take home to wear during their colleges’ celebrations.
+Each award recipient received a medallion to proudly wear during the conference and to take home to wear during their colleges’ celebrations.
 The Excellence Awards video showcasing award recipients was consistently a defining moment of the conference.
 From the serious to the hilarious, the video’s visual snippets provided potent reminders of why faculty do what they do.

 NISOD’s Leadership Award annually recognized a single individual whose vision and strategic implementations forever changed the teaching and learning landscape of their college specifically and all colleges in general.
 This award was ultimately renamed the John E. Roueche International Leadership Award.